pcdshub/jira-biweekly/README.md

 `{"pat":"<your pat>"}`

-3. Run the script `python .\jira-biweekly.py --assignee <your username> --format csv"`
+3. Run the script `python .\jira-biweekly.py --assignee <your username> --format csv`